jundalisay/spblist/content/en/research/mohammad/quran/sura-002g.md

 Whoever of you witnesses the month, shall fast it.
 But whoever is sick, or on a journey, then a number of other days.

-Allah desires ease for you, and does not desire hardship for you, that you may complete the number, and celebrate Allah for having guided you, so that you may be thankful.
+Enki desires ease for you, and does not desire hardship for you, that you may complete the number, and celebrate Enki for having guided you, so that you may be thankful.

 {{< s v="186" >}} When My servants ask you about Me, I Am near; I answer the call of the caller when he calls on Me.
 So let them answer Me, and have faith in Me, that they may be rightly guided.